Heat (Heat Wave)

 you ill very quickly.

-that may cause poor blood circulation or reduced ability to tolerate heat.
+that may cause poor blood circulation or reduced ability to tolerate

 Discuss these concerns with a physician.
-A physician can advise you
+A physician can

-about changes to medication or other activities you can do to temporarily
+about changes to medication or other activities you can do to

 relieve the effects of heat.

 conditioning or who spend much of their time alone.
-Elderly persons
+Elderly

 who live alone or with a working relative might need assistance on hot

 days.
-The majority of deaths during the 1995 Midwest heat wave were persons
+The majority of deaths during the 1995 Midwest heat wave were

 who were alone.

-Plan to wear lightweight, light-colored clothing.
-Light colors will
+- Plan to wear lightweight, light-colored clothing.

-reflect away the sun's rays more than dark colors, which absorb the sun's
+reflect away the sun's rays more than dark colors, which absorb the

 rays.

-Get training.
-Take an American Red Cross first aid course to learn
+- Get training.
+Take an American Red

 how to treat heat emergencies and other emergencies.
-Everyone should know
+Everyone should

 how to respond, because the effects of heat can happen very quickly.